Despite focus on internationalization English information about education reform incomplete and late

 The part of the discussion that happened in English was circling around the PhD education.
 A very valid request was not to fix something that is not broken.
 In the international comparison, PhD education is for the most part excellent in Finland and the only perceived problem is its length.

 At the moment a Finnish PhD thesis in life science requires the graduate student to publish in scientific journals.
 As a consequence, most of the research in Finland is done by PhD students.
 The exact number and quality of publications required differs between faculties as there is no formal consensus.
-Typical are 3-5 papers, sharing of authorship is accepted to a certain degree not all need to be first-author contributions.
+Typical are 3-5 papers, sharing of authorship is accepted to a certain degree.
+Not all publications need to be first-author contributions.

 Finish PhD graduates are competitive